Theleafir1/build-script/README.md

 #            For AxionAOSP use: "axion-pico" / "axion-core" / "axion-vanilla"
 ROM_TYPE = ""

-# Official build flag : Set to "1" for official builds, leave empty for unofficial
-CONFIG_OFFICIAL_FLAG = ""

 # Your telegram group/channel chatid eg - "-xxxxxxxx"
 CONFIG_CHATID = ""

 # Your HTTP API bot token (get it from botfather)
 CONFIG_BOT_TOKEN = ""

-# Set the Secondary chat/channel ID (It will only send error logs to that)
-CONFIG_ERROR_CHATID = ""

-# Set your rclone remote for uploading with rclone
-RCLONE_REMOTE = ""

-# Set your rclone folder name for uploading with rclone
-RCLONE_FOLDER = ""

 # Turn off server after build (save resource) [False/True]
 POWEROFF = False

-# Upload OTA JSON to termbin.com [True/False]
-UPLOAD_OTA_JSON = True

-# Custom JSON path, leave empty for axion, it only works if UPLOAD_OTA_JSON is set to true
-OTA_JSON_PATH = "vendor/ota/your_device_name.json"

 # Pin success message in chat [True/False]
 PIN_SUCCESS_MESSAGE = True